HL7/davinci-pas/input/pagecontent/regulations.md

 ---

-The following is an excerpt from the CFR requiring the use of the standard transaction. (relevant sections bolded).
+The following is an excerpt from the CFR requiring the use of the standard transaction (relevant sections bolded).
 > § 162.923   Requirements for covered entities.
 >> (a) General rule. **Except as otherwise provided in this part**, if a covered entity conducts, with another covered entity that is **required to comply with a transaction standard adopted under this part (or within the same covered entity)**, using electronic media, a transaction for which the Secretary has adopted a standard under this part, the covered entity must conduct the transaction as a standard transaction.